 - Substitute Rosemary Olive Oil for Basil Olive Oil.

-- Add ½ tsp Olive Oil Dipping Spice Blend for added spice zest with a kick of chili heat.
+- Add ½ tsp Italian Seasoning & Dipping Blend for added spice zest with a kick of chili heat.

 So What Makes this Chicken Parmesan Recipe Healthy?